 Our 0-19 team runs the National Immunisation Programme for secondary schools.
 This includes:

 - The HPV (Human Papilloma Virus) vaccine for 12-13 year old girls, Year 8.
 As from September 2019 HPV will also be offered to boys in year 8.

 - The DTP (diphtheria, tetanus and polio) vaccine for 14-15 year old girls and boys in Year 9

 - Meningitis (Men ACWY) vaccine for 14-15 year old girls and boys in Year 9.

-General immunisation catch-up clincis are running during Autumn/Winter.
+General immunisation catch-up clincis are available.
 You can find out how to book and the dates and times for these clinics in the timetable.

 Most girls who have the vaccination will reduce their risk of getting cervical cancer by 70%.